 Also, make sure that you have an amortization schedule that shows what you are paying each month, and how much is going towards principal and interest.
 It is a very good idea to have any owner finance real estate contract reviewed by a real estate attorney.
 We suggest that you learn as much as you can on how to get approved to buy a home with bad credit scores.

-The Bottom Line with Credit and House Buying
+The Bottom Line with Mortgage Credit and House Buying